LandingEllipse/SLDTk/README.rst

 Features
 ========
-For now, the codebase provides the best source of information on SLDTk's features and implementation specific details, as auto-generation of documentation has not yet been set up.
+For now, the codebase provides the best source of information on SLDTk's features and implementation specific details, as auto-generation of the documentation is still in the works.

 Input Formats
 -------------